-For example, I crack jokes about his ever growing bald spot and he hits back at the fact that I am no longer my high school waist size.
-I’m not even going to mention his waist size – LOL!
+For example, I crack jokes about his ever-growing bald spot and he hits back at the fact that I am no longer my high school waist size.
+I’m not even going to mention his waist size – haha!

 Now, back to my tolerance – I don’t have any as of today – I just don’t.